SatelliteQE/testimony/README.rst

 * print - List all test cases
 * summary - Summary of number of automated cases vs. manual cases
 * validate_docstring - Validate docstrings
-    * Reports test cases with invalid docstrings
+  - Reports test cases with invalid docstrings
-    * Reports test cases with missing docstrings
+  - Reports test cases with missing docstrings
-    * Reports test cases that does not have minimal required docstrings (This will enforce that all test cases have a minimal set of docstrings)
+  - Reports test cases that does not have minimal required docstrings (This will enforce that all test cases have a minimal set of docstrings)
-        * Currently testimony enforces to have Feature, Test, Assert as mandatory docstrings for each test case
+    - Currently testimony enforces Feature, Test, Assert as mandatory docstrings for each test case
 * bugs - Test cases affected by Bugs and the corresponding Bug list
 * manual - List all manual test cases
 * auto - List all auto test cases

 Note:
-* testimony returns a non-zero error code when the test case docstrings does not follow the intended rules, returns zero otherwise
+- testimony returns a non-zero error code when the test case docstrings does not follow the intended rules, returns zero otherwise
-* testimony also parses different folders under the given folder to verify the test files
+- testimony also parses different folders under the given folder to verify the test files
-* testimony also displays optional colored outputs when termcolor is installed
+- testimony also displays optional colored outputs when termcolor is installed

 Advantages
 ----------